-Licensing revenue decreased by \$1.0 million due to receipt of milestone payment in 2012 related to the approval of Oxtellar XR.
+Licensing revenue decreased by \$1.0 million due to receipt of a milestone payment in 2012 related to the approval of Oxtellar XR.

 Research and Development Expense.
 Research and development expenses during 2013 were \$17.2 million as compared to \$23.5 million in 2012, a decrease of \$6.3 million or 26.7%.
 In 2013, our research and development expense was primarily focused on preparation for future clinical trials for the product candidates, SPN-810 and SPN-812.
-During the year ended December 31, 2012, research and development expense included outside services spending on contract research organizations, or CROs, related to ongoing clinical trials.
-Mainly due to the completion of the Company's Phase IIb study for SPN-810 in 1012, and because no new trials were commenced in 2013, research and development expenses in 2012 exceeded 2013 research and development expenses.
+During the year ended December 31, 2012, research and development expense included outside services spending on contract research organizations ("CROs") related to ongoing clinical trials, mainly due to the completion of our Phase IIb study for SPN-810.
+No new trials were commenced in 2013.

 Selling, General and Administrative Expenses.
 Our selling, general and administrative expenses were \$55.6 million in 2013 as compared to \$20.1 million in 2012, an increase of \$35.5 million or 176.1%.
 This increase was mainly due to hiring and training our sales force which consisted of approximately 110 sales representatives as of December 31, 2013, and an \$8.8 million increase in advertising expenses focused on creating promotional and marketing related programs in support of the launch and commercialization activities for Oxtellar XR and Trokendi XR in 2013.
-We anticipate that these expenses will continue to increase in 2014 as we increase our sales force to more than 150 sales representatives.